Raquel Camaña: Activism

 When Camaña applied to the Faculty of Philosophy and Letters of the University of Buenos Aires to cover a substitute position in the Chair of Education Sciences, she was rejected as a candidate because of her gender.
 This prompted her to write about sexual prejudices faced by teachers for the journal Revista de Derecho, Historia y Letras.

 Death

-She died in Buenos Aires in 1915.
-The magazine Humanidad Nueva dedicated a cover to Camaña after her death.
+Camaña died in Buenos Aires in 1915, aged 32.
+The magazine Humanidad Nueva dedicated a cover to Camaña after her death and her work was published posthumously in 1916.